 Are you catching my drift?
 While it is theoretically possible to upgrade a 4G phone to 5G, it is not very pragmatic.

-You can add 5G to your 4G phone with a compatible case
+How to convert a 4G phone to 5G with a compatible case

 If you currently own a 4G smartphone and want 5G Internet connectivity, the easy and simple way to go about it is to purchase a 5G phone to replace your existing device.
 Then sell or gift out your old 4G smartphone.